-SECTION 8.
-PERIOD OF TIME IN WHICH TO COMMENCE AN ACTION.
+SECTION 9.
+TIME IN WHICH TO COMMENCE AN ACTION.

-(a) An action to recognize a foreign country judgment for purposes of having that foreign country judgment enforced by this State must be commenced within the earlier of the time period during which the foreign country judgment may be enforced in the rendering state or fifteen years from the date that the foreign country judgment was entered in the rendering state.

-(b) This section does not apply to recognition of a foreign country judgment solely for the purpose of giving the foreign country judgment preclusive effect or when recognition of the foreign country judgment is sought solely to use the foreign country judgment as a setoff of liability.
+- (a) An action to recognize a foreign-country judgment for the purpose of having that foreign-country judgment enforced by this state must be commenced within the earlier of the time during which the foreign-country judgment may be enforced in the foreign country in which the foreign-country judgment was rendered or 15 years from the date that the foreign-country judgment was entered in the foreign country in which the foreign country judgment was rendered. - (b) This section does not apply to recognition of a foreign-country judgment solely for the purpose of giving the foreign-country judgment preclusive effect or when recognition of the foreign-country judgment is sought solely to use the foreign-country judgment as a setoff.